Nigel2392/go-django/docs/configuring.md

  * Setup custom apps (Loop 2)

-   * Register the URL's of the application

-   * Register the middleware of the application
+   * Register the URLs/middleware of the application

    * Register the context processors of the application

-   * Initialize the apps' template configurations
+   * Initialize the apps' template configuration

    * Register the apps' commands